An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Higher equivariant arithmetic K-theory

 \subsection{Direct image map between arithmetic K-groups}

-In this subsection, we define the direct image map between arithmetic K-groups of $\mu_n$-equivariant arithmetic schemes by means of the equivariant higher analytic torsion for hermitian cubes constructed in last subsection.
+In this subsection, we define the direct image map between arithmetic K-groups of regular $\mu_n$-projective arithmetic schemes by means of the equivariant higher analytic torsion for hermitian cubes constructed in last subsection.

-Let now $X$ and $Y$ be two $\mu_n$-equivariant schemes over an arithmetic ring $(D,\Sigma,F_\infty)$.
-Assume that $f: X\to Y$ is an equivariant, proper and flat morphism from $X$ to $Y$ such that $f$ is smooth over generic fibre.
+Let now $X$ and $Y$ be two regular $\mu_n$-projective schemes over an arithmetic ring $(D,\Sigma,F_\infty)$.
+Assume that $f: X\to Y$ is an equivariant and flat morphism from $X$ to $Y$ such that $f$ is smooth over the generic fibre.
 Notice that the chain homotopy is $\sigma$-invariant and the following diagrams